PyAV-Org/PyAV/docs/index.rst

 FFmpeg vs. Libav
 ^^^^^^^^^^^^^^^^

 We are attempting to write this wrapper to work with either FFmpeg_ or Libav_.
-We are using ctypes_ to detect the differences that we have descerned exist as this wrapper is being developed.
+We are using ctypes_ to detect the differences that we have discerned exist as this wrapper is being developed.

-This is a fairly trial-and-error process, so please let ud know if there are any odd compiler errors or something won't link due to missing functions.
+This is a fairly trial-and-error process, so please let us know if there are any odd compiler errors or something won't link due to missing functions.

 .. _FFmpeg: http://ffmpeg.org
 .. _Libav: http://libav.org